rabbitmq/rabbitmq-website/site/access-control.md

 interchangeably.
 That's wrong and in RabbitMQ, the two are separated.
 For the sake of simplicity, we'll define authentication as "identifying who the user is" and authorisation as "determining what the user is and isn't allowed to do."

+## <a id="basics" class="anchor" href="#basics">The Basics</a>

+Clients use RabbitMQ features to [connecting](/connections.html) to it.
+Every connection has an associated user which is authenticated.
+It also targets a [virtual host](/vhosts.html) for which the user must have a certain set of permissions.

+User credentials, target virtual host and (optionally) client [certificate](/ssl.html) are specified at connection initiation time.

+There is a default pair of credentials called the [default user](#default-state).
+This user can only be [used for **host-local connections**](#loopback-users) by default.
+Remote connections that use it will be refused.

+[Production environments](/production-checklist.html) should not use the default user and create new user accounts with generated credentials instead.

 ## <a id="default-state" class="anchor" href="#default-state">Default Virtual Host and User</a>